Sage

 Perennial

 Sage (Salvia officinalis) is a hardy, woody-stemmed perennial herb known for its aromatic gray-green leaves and purple-blue flowers.
 It grows in a bushy, compact form, reaching about 30-60 cm (12-24 inches) in height.
 Sage is a drought-tolerant plant that thrives in well-drained soil and full sun.
 It has a long history of culinary and medicinal use, particularly for flavoring meats and teas.
-The plant attracts pollinators such as bees and butterflies while also repelling common garden pests. 🌞💧 Sun and Water Requirements: - Prefers full sun (at least 6 hours per day). - Requires well-drained, sandy or loamy soil. - Drought tolerant once established; water sparingly to prevent root rot. ✂️🫘 Methods to Propagate: - Seeds: Slow to germinate; best started indoors before the last frost. - Cuttings: Take softwood cuttings in spring or summer and root in moist soil. - Division: Older plants can be divided in early spring or fall. 🧑🌾👩🌾 When to Harvest: - Harvest leaves once the plant is established, typically in its second year. - Best harvested in the morning when oils are most concentrated. - Flowers can also be harvested for teas or garnishes.
+The plant attracts pollinators such as bees and butterflies while also repelling common garden pests.
+Prefers full sun (at least 6 hours per day).
+Requires well-drained, sandy or loamy soil.
+Drought tolerant once established; water sparingly to prevent root rot.
+Seeds: Slow to germinate; best started indoors before the last frost.
+Cuttings: Take softwood cuttings in spring or summer and root in moist soil.
+Division: Older plants can be divided in early spring or fall.
+Harvest leaves once the plant is established, typically in its second year.
+Best harvested in the morning when oils are most concentrated.
+Flowers can also be harvested for teas or garnishes.

 Good Neighbors